AndyIbanez/andyibanez-com/content/posts/modern-concurrency-in-swift-introduction.md

 This is a tutorial series focused on the new async/await APIs Apple introduced in WWDC2021.
 I do not know how many articles it is going to have yet, but they will be posted in the upcoming weeks.

-The WWDC2021 session videos do a great job explaining these new APIs, but I feel they can still be overwhelming for both newcomers and long-time developers alike.
+The WWDC2021 session videos do a great job explaining these new APIs, but I feel they can still be overwhelming for newcomers and long-time developers alike.
 My intention with this series is to talk about the new concurrency APIs, one step a time, covering a few concepts on each article, until you can feel confident with your understanding of these APIs.
 When I see it necessary, I may use or modify Apple's provided snippets.
 I will explicitly mark this external code as such.

 The knowledge you will see throughout the series is knowledge I have obtained from the WWDC2021 sessions (the relevant sessions will be linked in each article), playing around with them myself, and other sources.
 I do not claim to know everything about the new await/async APIs, and while the Evolution proposal was approved ahead of WWDC2021, I am building this series with the knowledge I have as I did not explore the proposal before WWDC2021